8 Things to Eat in Rome this Easter

 Pastiera Napoletana

-Another Eastertime treat from Naples, this sweet tart is filled with a combination of cooked wheat, ricotta and eggs and flavored with spices and orange water.
-The pastiera is generally made at least two days before it is consumed to allow time for the aromas to mix.
+Another Neapolitan treat, this sweet tart is made with cooked wheat, ricotta, and eggs, flavored with spices and orange water.
+Traditionally, it’s prepared at least two days before consumption to let the flavors meld.